OpenEvalProject/evals/manuscripts/elife-85039/v3/manuscript.md

 ## Results

-## RXRα LBD is sufficient for repression of Nurr1 transcription
+### RXRα LBD is sufficient for repression of Nurr1 transcription

 To confirm the published observation that RXRα represses Nurr1 transcription (Aarnisalo et al., 2002; Forman et al., 1995), we performed a transcriptional reporter assay where SK-N-BE(2) neuronal cells were transfected with a full-length Nurr1 expression plasmid, with or without full-length or domain-truncation RXRα expression plasmids, along with a 3xNBRE-luciferase plasmid containing three copies of the monomeric NBRE DNA-binding response element sequence upstream of luciferase gene (Figure 1a).
 Cotransfected RXRα expression plasmid repressed Nurr1 transcription, and RXRα truncation constructs show that the RXRα LBD is both necessary and sufficient for repression of Nurr1 transcription (Figure 1b).
 A slight decrease in Nurr1 transcription is observed with the ΔLBD construct though the effect is not statistically significant.
 These findings implicate an LBD-driven PPI mechanism with a negligible or minor role for the RXRα DBD, which is consistent with published studies that showed full-length RXRα does not bind to monomeric NBRE sequences via the RXRα DBD, but does interact with Nurr1 that is bound to NBRE DNA sequences via a PPI (Sacchetti et al., 2002).
 Furthermore, RXR ligands can activate transcription of a Gal4 DBD-Nurr1 LBD fusion protein, but not a Gal4 DBD-Nurr1 LBD mutant (Nurr1dim) that cannot heterodimerize with RXRα (Aarnisalo et al., 2002; Wallen-Mackenzie et al., 2003), which further implicates the RXRα LBD in repression of Nurr1 LBD-mediated transcription.

 ![Figure 1.](https://cdn.elifesciences.org/articles/85039/elife-85039-fig1-v3.jpg)

 **Figure 1.:** (a) General scheme of the cellular transcriptional reporter assay. (b) 3xNBRE-luciferase assay performed in SK-N-BE(2)-C cells; see Figure 1—source data 1 for data plotted.
 Data are normalized to empty vector control (n=9 replicates), shown as a box and whiskers plot with boundaries of the box representing the 25th percentile and the 75th percentile, and representative of two or more independent experiments.
-Statistical testing was performed and p-values were calculated using the Brown-Forsythe and Welch multiple comparisons test of the FL Nurr1 + RXRα constructs conditions relative to FL Nurr1 control condition.Figure 1—source data 1.
+Statistical testing was performed and p-values were calculated using the Brown-Forsythe and Welch multiple comparisons test of the FL Nurr1 + RXRα constructs conditions relative to FL Nurr1 control condition.

-## RXRα ligands display graded Nurr1-RXRα transcriptional activation
+### RXRα ligands display graded Nurr1-RXRα transcriptional activation

 We assembled a set of 14 commercially available RXRα-binding ligands (Figure 2) described in the literature as pharmacological RXRα agonists and antagonists; a mixed activity PPARγ-RXR selective modulator (LG100754) that antagonizes RXR homodimers but agonizes PPAR-RXR and RAR-RXR heterodimers (Lala et al., 1996) and two RXRα-binding compounds (BRF110 and HX600) described as selective agonists of Nurr1-RXRα heterodimers (Morita et al., 2005; Spathis et al., 2017).
 To determine how the ligands influence Nurr1-RXRα transcription, we performed a transcriptional reporter assay where SK-N-BE(2) neuronal cells were transfected with full-length Nurr1 and RXRα expression plasmids and the 3xNBRE-luc plasmid then treated with compound or DMSO control (Figure 3a).
 Compounds reported as RXRα agonists increase Nurr1-RXRα transcription (Figure 3b), and among the most efficacious agonist ligands includes endogenous metabolite 9-cis-retinoic acid (9cRA) and bexarotene, the latter of which was reported to display biased activation of Nurr1-RXR heterodimers over RXR homodimers (McFarland et al., 2013).
 RXRα antagonists showed relatively no change or slightly decreased transcription of Nurr1-RXRα.
 The two Nurr1-RXRα selective agonists, BRF110 and HX600, displayed the highest activity of all compounds tested.
 Taken together, the transcriptional reporter data obtained indicates this RXRα ligand set influences Nurr1-RXRα transcription via a graded activation mechanism.